 This refers to the understanding that you can learn anything you are willing to put enough effort into.
-Any time is a good time: it only requires your decision.
+Any time is a good time: All it requires is your decision.

 This reinforces the point that you don’t need a classroom or a formal process to learn.
 Once you learn how to learn, you can self-direct your learning.
-As we will see further ahead, this does not mean you don’t need teachers: it only implies you can choose who can be your teacher, and design your own “programs”.
+As we will see further ahead, this does not mean you don’t need teachers: It only implies you can choose who your teachers will be and design your own programs.

 The principle also challenges the idea that learning only happens in school.
-You learn all the time, and your most profound education often come from everyday life.
-So why do we associate learning with school?
+You learn all the time, and your most profound education often comes from everyday life.
+So why do we only associate learning with school?

 Where and with whom you learn affects learning.
 Different physical, virtual and social environments influence your abilities and motivations.

-It is different to learn in the subway, than in a park; to learn with peers who have similar goals, rather than with friends who do not care; to learn while concentrating, rather than looking at social media notifications every five minutes.
+It’s different to learn in the subway than in a park, to learn with peers who have similar goals rather than with friends who don’t care, to learn while concentrating rather than looking at social media notifications every five minutes.

-What is an appropriate learning environment for you is something very personal and depends on your preferences, habits and character.
+What constitutes an appropriate learning environment for you is something very personal and depends on your preferences, habits and character.

 This refers to the idea that we most easily learn what is meaningful for us.